Foreign Investment Regulation & Disputes | International Arbitration | Laws of Russia and the CIS | Legal Education

 russian law expert Russian legislation legal

-Professor Yarik Kryvoi regularly advises on the Russian legal system, Russian commercial laws, courts, dispute resolution and the legal profession.
-He also acts as an expert on various issues regulated by Eurasian Economic Union law.
+Professor Yarik Kryvoi is an expert on the Russian legal system, commercial laws, courts, dispute resolution, and the legal profession in Russia.
+He also serves as an expert on various legal issues regulated by Russian Law and the Eurasian Economic Union law (Eurasian law).

-He is qualified to practice law in Russia.
-In addition to his LLM from Harvard Law School and a PhD from University College London, he holds a PhD in law from Moscow State Law Academy and has years of practical experience related to dispute resolution, academic and government reform projects related to the former Soviet Union region.
-He has also worked as a counsel for the Economic Court of the Commonwealth of Independent States in Minsk.
+Professor Kryvoi's educational background includes an LLM from Harvard Law School, a PhD from University College London, and a PhD in law from Moscow State Law Academy.
+He has years of practical experience related to dispute resolution, academic and government reform projects in the former Soviet Union region.
+Additionally, he has worked as a counsel for the Economic Court of the Commonwealth of Independent States in Minsk.

-Most recently, he was engaged as a Russian law expert by leading UK and US law firms, including Clifford Chance, Latham & Watkins, Peters & Peters, Reed Smith, Stewarts and Irish law firms, including Matheson, Mason Hayes & Curran, McCann FitzGerald and William Fry.
+Most recently, he was engaged as a Russian law expert by leading UK and US law firms, including Clifford Chance, King & Spalding, Latham & Watkins, Peters & Peters, Reed Smith, Stewarts and Irish law firms, including Matheson, Mason Hayes & Curran, McCann FitzGerald and William Fry.

 His experience includes:

-• Regularly acting as a foreign law expert witness in court and arbitration proceedings (primarily on matters of Russian law and international law)
+• Regularly acting as a foreign law expert witness in court and arbitration proceedings (primarily on matters of Russian law and Eurasian law)

 His publications related to the region include: